yaoyao12138/lab-self-hosting-k8s/README.md

-# The Automated Instana Sandbox on KIND
+# The Opinionated Sandbox for Self-hosted Instana on Kubernetes

 This util helps you launch the self-hosted Instana for Kubernetes in a KIND cluster automatically which can be used for quick demo, PoC, or dev environment.
+Tested on Ubuntu.

 ## Overview